-This is a Phase 2, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of imsidolimab in adolescent and adult subjects with AV.
-This study will also characterize the PK profile of imsidolimab and explore the immune response to imsidolimab in subjects with AV.
+This is a Phase 2, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of imsidolimab in adult subjects with HS.
+This study also will characterize the PK profile of imsidolimab and explore the immune response to imsidolimab in subjects with HS.